NimaFathi/posepred/README.md

 ```bash
 pip install -r requirements.txt
 ```
-Before moving forward you need to install Hydra and know its basic functions to run different modules and APIs.
+Before moving forward, you need to install Hydra and know its basic functions to run different modules and APIs.
 hydra is A framework for elegantly configuring complex applications with hierarchical structure.

-To understand Hydra better read the official [documentation](https://hydra.cc/).
-It is not essential stage  to work with our library, but we encourage you to do.
+For more information about Hydra, read their official page [documentation](https://hydra.cc/).

 ## Hydra
 In order to have a better structure and understanding of our arguments, we use Hydra to  dynamically create a hierarchical configuration by composition and override it through config files and the command line.